Information for New Students | Episcopal High School

 • Scratch Paper: Encouraged

-• Test Conditions: The test must be completed in one sitting and without any assistance.
+• Test Conditions: The test is designed to take 60 minutes and must be completed in one sitting and without any assistance.

-• If you have any questions or run into technical issues, don’t hesitate to reach out.
+• If you have any questions or run into technical issues, don’t hesitate to email the Registrar or call (703) 933-4032.

 Modern and Classical Languages Placement